 What is Adverse Selection?

 Adverse selection refers to a scenario where either the buyer or the seller has information about an aspect of product quality that the other party does not have.
-Adverse selection is a common scenario in the insurance sector, where people in high-risk lifestyles or those engaged in dangerous jobs sign up for a life insurance cover as a way of protecting themselves from the impending risk.
+Adverse selection is a common scenario in the insurance sector, where people in high-risk lifestyles or those engaged in dangerous jobs sign up for life insurance coverage as a way of protecting themselves from impending risk.

 Insurance companies, on the other hand, reduce their exposure to such high-risk claims by limiting coverage to such categories of people.
 Also, the insurance company can choose to raise the premium commensurately with the level of risk exposure as a way of compensating the company for the risk of covering high-risk policyholders.

 How Does Adverse Selection Work?